 FWF supports scientific co-operation with scientists from developing countries and aims at providing transparent conditions for facilitating the financing of costs of co-operation partners in these countries participating in FWF funded research projects.

 In the framework of this measure costs for co-operation partners in developing countries can be applied for in all FWF funding schemes that offer suitable eligible cost categories (e.g. Stand-alone projects, START, Richter).
-In funding programs that do provide lump sums (instead of a sum consisting of several budget items), such as Firnberg, Meitner or the Wittgenstein-Prize, costs for the cooperation with developing countries can be covered from the lump sum.
+In funding programs that do provide lump sums (instead of a sum consisting of several budget items), costs for the cooperation with developing countries can be covered from the lump sum.
 FWF should be notified of this in advance.

 Project applications which include costs for co-operation partners in developing countries are evaluated according to the standard criteria that apply for the respective funding program.
 The participation of co-operation partners must be scientifically relevant to the project.
 Due to legal provisions, FWF cannot finance costs that aim at providing development aid or infrastructure in the partner country.